Huntress (Helena Bertinelli): Huntress series

 Helena Bertinelli as the Huntress, in her original costume, as she appeared on a panel from a page of The Huntress #9 (October 1989).
 Art by the character's co-creator Joe Staton (pencils) and Bob Smith (inks), and Robbie Busch (colors).

 In the 1989 Huntress series, Helena Bertinelli was born into one of New York City's most prominent mafia families.
-In this iteration of the character, she was kidnapped as a child (aged 6) and raped by a rival mafia Don purely to psychologically torture her father and is a withdrawn girl.
+In this iteration of the character, she was kidnapped as a child (aged 6) by a rival mafia Don purely to psychologically torture her father.
 Her parents, Guido and Carmela, send her to a boarding school and assign a bodyguard for her protection where she learns all forms of combat.
 After she witnesses the mob-ordered murder of her parents at the age of 19, she crusades to put an end to the Mafia.
 She travels, accompanied and trained by her bodyguard Sal, before returning to New York to make her debut as the Huntress.

 Cry for Blood

 Huntress' origin was revised in 2000 in the six-issue Batman/Huntress: Cry for Blood limited series written by Greg Rucka, art by Rick Burchett and Terry Beatty.
 Helena Rosa Bertinelli witnesses the murder of her entire family in their home when she is aged 8; a young Helena believes Franco Bertinelli to be her father, but her father is actually Santo Casamento, the don of a rival mafia family, who was carrying on an affair with Helena's mother, Maria.
 Helena is framed for two murders, which puts her in direct conflict with Batman and Nightwing.
-In an extended retreat with Richard Dragon and Vic Sage (The Question), she tries to achieve better emotional balance, returning to Gotham to confront her true father and learn more about her family's murder.
+In an extended retreat with Richard Dragon and Vic Sage (Question), she tries to achieve better emotional balance, returning to Gotham City to confront her true father and learn more about her family's murder.
 She faces a choice between the more ethical woman she is becoming and the earlier Helena, who still hears the vengeance call as "blood cries for blood".